Yelp/pidtree-bcc/README.md

 list of addresses you might want to filter, so you can use the example configuration to write your own.

-Additionally, you can make the filters apply only to certain ports, using except_ports and include_ports.
+Additionally, you can make the filters apply only to certain ports, using `except_ports` and `include_ports`.
 For example:

 ```yaml